 If you wander round, you might be surprised at the rather contemporary-looking buildings seemingly dumped unceremoniously in the middle of the square.
-These provide temporary accommodation for Austria’s parliament while the main parliament building undergoes renovation work.
+These provide interim accommodation for Austria’s parliament while the main parliament building undergoes renovation work.

 The equestrian statues and Burgtor